Transfer Student Guide

 We strongly encourage you to visit campus.
 During your visit you can attend an information session, have an interview, go on a campus tour, sit in on classes, and spend a night in a residence hall.
 Additionally, our visit coordinator can assist you in making appointments with faculty members.
 The most important advantage of visiting Reed is that you will experience the intangible qualities of the community that the literature cannot convey.

 If visiting Reed is not feasible, but you would like to have an interview, please call the admission office.
 We can arrange an interview with an alumna or alumnus in your area.
-Interviews are available for transfer students September through March each year.
+Interviews for transfer applicants are conducted September through January 15th each year, but interview requests must be submitted by December 1st.

 Should you wish to live on campus, new transfer students are guaranteed housing.
 Upon receipt of your enrollment deposit, the residence life office will send you information about housing.